patronasxdxd/dev/README.md

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
-It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already has a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+`provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
+It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount`.
+If the depositor already has a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address.

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their LUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
-It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+It decreases their LUSD balance by `_amount`.
+It sends the depositor’s accumulated ETH and LQTY gains to their address.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

 `withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
-Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.
+Sends the depositor's LQTY gain to the depositor.

-`registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

 `getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor

 `getDepositorLQTYGain(address _depositor)`: returns the accumulated LQTY gain for a given Stability Pool depositor

-`getFrontEndLQTYGain(address _frontEnd)`: returns the accumulated LQTY gain for a given front end

 `getCompoundedLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor

-`getCompoundedFrontEndStake(address _frontEnd)`: returns the remaining front end stake for a given front end

 ### LQTY Staking Functions  `LQTYStaking.sol`